hipiphock/Dongle-Handler/README.md

 # Dongle handler
 **nRF52840 dongle handler with BLE, Zigbee command functions**

-The dongle handler is a python program that sends and receives BLE/Zigbee messages to devices that supports BLE/Zigbee connection.
+The dongle handler is a python program that can send & receive BLE/Zigbee messages to devices that supports BLE/Zigbee connection.

-It supports both batch mode and interactive mode.
+# Build

 # Design
+The programmed dongle basically sends ZigBee/BLE commands to particular IoT device.

+The program consists of three parts:
+ * Device
+ * Task
+ * Task Routine

+The Task Routine is the core structure of this project.

 The program can do three things:
  * It can register & remove devices.
  * It can make & delete command tasks.